at Williams College

 Watson, Tara, 2013.
 “Enforcement and Immigrant Location Choice,” National Bureau of Economic Research Working Paper 19626.
-(Previous version: Federal Reserve Bank of Boston Working Paper 13-10.)
+(Previous version: Federal Reserve Bank of Boston Working Paper 13-10.).
+Under revision.

 Schmidt, Lucie, Lara Shore-Sheppard, and Tara Watson.
 2013.
 “The Effect of Safety Net Programs on Food Insecurity,” National Bureau of Economic Research Working Paper 19558.
-Under review.
+Under revision.

 Watson, Tara, Forthcoming.
 “Inside the Refrigerator: Immigration Enforcement and Chilling in Immigrant Medicaid Participation.”
 American Economic Journal: Economic Policy.
 (Earlier draft: National Bureau of Economic Research Working Paper 16278.)

 Watson, Tara, and Sara McLanahan, 2011.
 “Marriage Meets the Joneses: Relative Income, Identity, and Marital Status.”
 Journal of Human Resources 46: 568-586.

 Beeson, Patricia, Lara Shore-Sheppard, and Tara Watson, 2010.
 “Local Fiscal Policies and Urban Wage Structures.”
 Public Finance Review 38: 540-584.

 Watson, Tara, 2009.
 “Inequality and the Measurement of Residential Segregation by Income.”
 Review of Income and Wealth 55: 820-844.
 (Earlier draft: National Bureau of Economic Research Working Paper 14908, April 2009.)